Best Hardtail Mountain Bikes of 2024: 16 Models for Every Budget

 Cons:

-The frameset is made from Cannondale’s Smart Form C2 Alloy.
+The frameset is made from Cannondale’s Smart Form C3 Alloy.
 As a result, it is light, responsive, durable, and has the right trail feel.
 The frame shape is inspired by high preforming XC bikes, which explains the low top tube, whereas the geometry is modern and progressive.

-Santa Cruz Chameleon A D
+Santa Cruz Chameleon 8

-Best with Dropper Post
+Best with a Dropper Post

-Santa Cruz Chameleon A D
+Santa Cruz Chameleon 8 hardtail mountain bike

 Owning a Santa Cruz bike is the dream of many cyclists out there.
-This brand has a long tradition of making splendid hardtail frames so it makes sense to showcase the Chameleon A D as the representative of this category.
+This brand has a long tradition of making splendid hardtail frames so it makes sense to showcase the Chameleon 8 as the representative of this category.
 This is a versatile trail smasher that can sport both 27.5″ and 29″ wheels and has some of the best components on the market.

 Pros: